openstack/ptgbot/README.rst

 Track moderators commands
 =========================

-You have to have voice in the channel (+v) to send commands to the ptgbot.
+By default the bot allows anyone in the channel to issue track moderation commands.
+However note that it is possible for admins to restrict access to people who have voice in the channel (+v).

 Commands follow the following format::

   #TRACKNAME COMMAND [PARAMETERS]